-I hereby provide the Landlord an Order of Possession effective 2 days after service of the Order upon the Tenant.
-The Order may be filed in the Supreme Court of British Columbia and enforced as an Order of that Court.
+Pursuant to the provisions of Section 55 of the Act, I hereby provide the Landlord with an Order of Possession effective 1:00 p.m., April 14, 2013.
+This Order must be served upon the Tenant in accordance with the provisions of Section 88 of the Act and may be filed in the Supreme Court and enforced as an Order of that Court.

-The Landlord's application for a Monetary Order is dismissed with leave to reapply.
+The Landlord's application for a Monetary Order for unpaid rent is dismissed with leave to reapply.